top of page

 • Civil and criminal charges for willful negligence

-At LPS Industries, we help clients avoid regulatory risks with certified packaging and consultation that ensures your goods ship safely and legally.
+At LPS Industries, we can help shippers avoid regulatory risks with UN rated packages.

-When shipping dangerous goods, your packaging provider must offer:
+When shipping dangerous goods, your packaging supplier should offer:

-Whether you need UN-rated drums, printed warning labels, or secondary containment solutions, we’re ready to help.
+LPS Industries delivers this and more.
+Whether you need UN rated packs or drums, warning labels, or overpacks, we’re ready to help.

 Hazmat Shipping Made Safer with LPS Industries

 Hazmat shipping doesn’t need to be overwhelming.
-With the right partner and compliant packaging in place, you can ship dangerous goods confidently while protecting your business from fines and delays.
+With the right supplier and compliant packaging in place, you can ship dangerous goods confidently while protecting your business from fines and delays.

 Comments